 Very small nasal polyps may not cause any symptoms.
 Larger polyps may block the nose, making it difficult to breathe through the nose.
 They can also block the passage of odors and reduce the sense of smell.

-If you have any of these symptoms do not assume it is due to nasal polyps.
-These symptoms may be caused by other conditions. : Mouth breathingA runny noseConstant stuffinessLoss or reduction of sense of smell or tasteDull headachesSnoring
+Symptoms may include: Mouth breathingA runny noseConstant stuffinessLoss or reduction of sense of smell or tasteDull headachesSnoring

 Pictures may be taken of your nose.
 This can be done with a